Firefighter Cancer Presumption

 15 years

-If you have been diagnosed with a different cancer or do not meet the minimum period of service, the presumption does not apply but you can still submit a claim and it will be determined based on the criteria established under the Act, evidence submitted and merits of the case.
+If you have been diagnosed with a different cancer or do not meet the minimum period of service, the presumption does not apply but you can still submit a claim and it will be determined based on the criteria established under the Workers’ Safety and Compensation Act, evidence submitted and merits of the case.

 For more information see Section 17.1 STATUTES OF THE YUKON